How Web Hosting help me to get my website online?

 – The server receives the request for a page sent by your browser.

-– The browser connects to the server through an IP Adress; the IP address is obtained by translating the domain name.
+– The browser connects to the server through an IP Address; the IP address is obtained by translating the domain name.

 – In return, the server sends back the requested page.